 Simple English definitions for legal terms

-Read a random definition: deferred claim
+Read a random definition: poll

 A garnishee is a third party who holds money or assets that belong to someone who owes money to another person.
 If a court decides that the debtor owes money to the creditor, the garnishee will be ordered to give the money or assets to the creditor instead of the debtor.
 The most common garnishees are the debtor's employer or bank.
 The garnishee must follow the court's order and cannot give the money or assets to the debtor.
 If they do, they can be held responsible for breaking the law.